 Our traditional family style meals will not be able to be served this year.
 We will offer a served buffet style meal and pre-poured drinks instead.
-For these meals, there will be 2 waves, with 6 people per table and a 6 ft. distance between unit cohorts.
-Our Saturday brunch will be just for our campers this year, as there will be no visitors in camp.
+For these meals, there will be 2 waves, with 6 people maximum per table and a 6 ft. distance between unit cohorts.
+Outside dining will be accommodated upon request in advance through the Camp Director.
+Our Saturday brunch will be just for our campers this year.